christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 interaction and description of it properly; and the creative, in problem solving and creation of new concepts only made possible by the first two.

+I will explain what each of these entails, using a framework which I will call the *meta-virtues*: because these capabilities imply certain ways of acting are better or worse for the conscious part of the human animal, it might be very tempting to call these three things virtues directly.
+However, virtues are usually much more specific modes of acting, whereas these are things one must *use in the process of acting*; this implies a certain use, of course, but there are a very wide variety of uses which can fall under these categories which can be termed "ways" of acting.
+This is not a hard-and-fast distinction, but it is one I have found useful: the meta-virtues are the general things that have to be used when acting, and the virtues are the methods of action that best make use of those things.
+Virtues are more concrete, they are the tying of specific situations or aspects of life *to* this "suggested toolbox" of capabilities.

+These meta virtues are primarily the three mentioned above, but can also be formed by the combination of two or even all three of the suggested capabilities of action, meta-virtues, along with sometimes specific situations, to provide other more complex capabilities for virtues to suggest the way of acting to make best use of that kind of action.

-The first and most important uniquely human capability, which must be made use of to allow true fulfillment on the part of a consciousness whose capability to experience things is *mediated* by its mind, and whose primary differential from other living entities is also its mind, is the exercise of rationality.
+The first and most important meta0virtue, which must be made use of to allow true fulfillment on the part of a consciousness whose capability to experience things is *mediated* by its mind, and whose primary differential from other living entities is also its mind, is the exercise of rationality.
 This does not require that everyone at all times be a logician, mathematician, or philosopher, but it does require that everyone *think* about their situation instead of always walking through life in a haze of undefined forms.
 We must think and understand ourselves and what surrounds us in order to be able to live properly.
 And if one wishes to go more extreme, to become a user-of-reason as a career, as a life style, that is one route to fulfillment, because it is a faculty and component of human fulfillment.
 There is no other animal capable of using reason on a conscious and conceptual level, as humans are: all the "rational" behavior of animals, so far as we can tell, are mediated and directed by instincts which are developmentally *shaped* by physical reality which, because it is rational due to its inheritance from the Object, enforces rational action on the part of all actors within it if they are to be successful.

 The second component of this is what I called production above, which might also be called creation.
 This relies on rationality, of course - all other components